benjaminw-1/HatStats/README.md

 # HatStats
-A V Rising adding stats to hats
+A V Rising mod adding stats to hats